 The International Chair may take a vote of the DPCA, if immediate action is deemed important or convenient by the Executive Committee, by letter, telephone, or electronic vote.

-For purposes of this Section: (i) all of the members of the DPCA shall be considered as present for majority requirements; and (ii) each Country Committee, DPCA officer, and DNC member shall have one (1) vote.
+For purposes of this Section: (i) allDPCA Members shall be considered as present for majority requirements; and (ii) each Country Committee, DPCA Officer, and DNC Member shall have one (1) vote.

-The outcome shall be communicated to all DPCA members as soon as is practical.
+The outcome shall be communicated to all DPCA Members as soon as is practical.

 Section 3.9 (Written Consents)

-In addition to the provisions of Section 3.8, the DPCA may take any action under this Charter without a meeting if 90% of all DPCA members of the DPCA consent in writing to such action; provided, however, that no action to amend Section 10.1 may be taken under this Section 3.9.
-Such written consents shall be filed with the minutes of the DPCA proceedings and shall have the same force and effect as a vote taken by DPCA members physically present.
+In addition to the provisions of Section 3.8, the DPCA may take any action under this Charter without a meeting if 90% of all DPCA Members of the DPCA consent in writing to such action; provided, however, that no action to amend Section 10.1 may be taken under this Section 3.9.
+Such written consents shall be filed with the minutes of the DPCA proceedings and shall have the same force and effect as a vote taken by DPCA Members physically present.
 For the purposes hereof, writing shall include faxes and electronic communications that can be reduced to paper.

 Article Four: Officers Section 4.1 (Officers)